-- Lower the catcher smoothly down to the normal operating position.
-DO NOT allow the catcher to drop down - the gas spring, that holds the catcher in the raised position, is not a shock absorber for lowering the catcher. - 6.
-Close the door by holding the door handle.
-The door will close smoothly with the assistance of the gas springs.
+- 5. Lower the catcher smoothly down to the normal operating position.
+DO NOT allow the catcher to drop down - the gas spring, that holds the catcher in the raised position, is not a shock absorber for lowering the catcher. - Close the door by pulling down on the door handle.
+The door should close smoothly with the assistance of the gas springs.
 If the dampening springs are not functioning properly, they should be replaced to prevent the door from slamming closed and possibly causing a pinch point.